will-leeson/cpachecker/README.md

    you need to provide specifically-compiled MathSAT binaries for this configuration to work.
    The configuration of CPAchecker is explained in doc/Configuration.md.
+   To use the configuration for Sequence prediction, use `config/svcomp19-pesco.properties` or `config/svcomp19-pesco-delay.properties`

 3. Choose a specification file (you may not need this for some CPAs).
    The standard configuration files use `config/specification/default.spc`